 The Cliff Hanger Run welcomes contributions of money or in kind donations.
 Door prizes, give-aways and Award items add greatly to the runner’s enjoyment of the event.
 We also welcome publicity related services such as sharing on your website or facebook page, printing, signage and web advertisments, to let more people know about this fun race.

-- A 5K and 10K run or walk entirely on Cliff Drive in Kansas City’s historic northeast area.
+- A 5K and 10K run or walk in Kansas City’s historic northeast area.

-- The race is owned, produced and underwritten by the Kansas City Track Club, www.kctrack.org .
+- The race is owned, produced and underwritten by the Kansas City Running Club, www.kcrunningclub.com .
 100% of contributions go to charity.

-- Post race awards ceremony and breakfast for all runners.
+- Post race awards and treats for all runners.

 - Primary charity: Northeast Neighbor to Neighbor (NNN), a non-profit foundation that provides financial and other support services to the medically underserved residents of the Historic Northeast neighborhoods of Kansas City, Missouri.
 NNN provides this support by identifying and creating access to needed health care services, coordinating referrals and providing funding for the services, educating clients regarding their medical needs and available medical services, and assisting clients in navigating the healthcare system.